simonmichael/hledger/examples/multi-year/README.md

  Net:                     ||            0
 ```

-We can see correct balance sheets from any range of files if we exclude all opening/closing transactions except the first:
+We can see correct balance sheets from any range of files, if we exclude all opening/closing transactions except the first:

 ```cli
 $ hledger bs -Y -f 2021-closed.journal -f 2022-closed.journal -f 2023.journal expr:'tag:start=2021 or not tag:start'